eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 `git config --system core.longpaths true`

+## Note

+In the future, all of these tests will run through Device Farm (BrowserStack) and be fully integrated with GitHub Actions, allowing you to run any test with a single click and view the report directly.
+This is currently in progress.

 ## How to contribute

 We welcome contributions to this project.
 To ensure that the process is smooth for everyone